DataDog/hiring-engineers/answers.md

 > - distributed tracing: trace requests across application boundaries
 > - automatic error tagging: spans will be marked with any errors that occur
 >
-> I created two simple apps based on Flask.
+> I created two simple apps based on the Flask example.
 One will use the ddtrace-run and the other will use the middleware.
 >
 > | App Name    | method        | port  |
 > | ------------- |:-------------:| -----:|